-Before you begin to study the different structures and functions of the human body, it is helpful to consider its basic architecture; that is, how its smallest parts are assembled into larger structures.
-It is convenient to consider the structures of the body in terms of fundamental levels of organization that increase in complexity: subatomic particles, atoms, molecules, organelles, cells, tissues, organs, organ systems, organisms and biosphere (Figure 1).
+Before you begin to study the aging of the human body, it is helpful to consider its basic architecture; that is, how its smallest parts are assembled into larger structures.
+It is convenient to consider the structures of the body in terms of fundamental levels of organization that increase in complexity: subatomic particles, atoms, molecules, organelles, cells, tissues, organs, organ systems, organisms and biosphere (Figure 1.3).

 The Levels of Organization

 To study the chemical level of organization, scientists consider the simplest building blocks of matter: subatomic particles, atoms and molecules.
 All matter in the universe is composed of one or more unique pure substances called elements, familiar examples of which are hydrogen, oxygen, carbon, nitrogen, calcium, and iron.
 The smallest unit of any of these pure substances (elements) is an atom.
 Atoms are made up of subatomic particles such as the proton, electron and neutron.
 Two or more atoms combine to form a molecule, such as the water molecules, proteins, and sugars found in living things.
 Molecules are the chemical building blocks of all body structures.